gabriellst/WhatsAppBot/README.md

 ### Using the program

-- Import our "Bot" class and inform those contact names who you want to exchange messages.
+- Import our "Bot" class and inform those contact names which you want to exchange messages with.

 ```html
 from whatsappbot import Bot